HermesMarc/hermesmarc.github.io/_pages/about.md

 I'm originally from Luxembourg, but I completed my undergraduate studies in Germany, where I earned a Bachelor's degree in **Physics** and a Master's in **Mathematics**.
 During my Master's program, I explored a variety of fields, including Machine Learning, Probability Theory, Topology, and Logic, before focusing my thesis within an intersection with computer science, on computer-assisted theorem proving.

+I am now working as a data scientist at [Machine Learning Programs](https://www.mlprograms.com) in Amsterdam.

-I'm still interested in topics spanning mechanized mathematics, paraconsistent logics, the incompleteness theorems and combinations of these themes; So you can expect to find some blog post about them here and there.
+Since I'm still interested in topics spanning mechanized mathematics, paraconsistent logics, the incompleteness theorems and combinations of these themes; you can still expect to find some blog post about them here and there.